sdsu-comp526/fall24/_sources/syllabus.md

 SDSU is committed to fostering an inclusive and welcoming learning, working, and living environment.
 SDSU will not tolerate acts of sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, or protected-class discrimination or harassment by or against members of our community.
 Individuals who believe they have been subject to misconduct or retaliatory actions for reporting a concern should contact the [SDSU Title IX Office](https://titleix.sdsu.edu/report-an-incident-landing).

-Please know that faculty and responsible employees have a responsibility to inform the Title IX Office when made aware of incidents of sexual misconduct, dating and domestic violence, stalking, discrimination, harassment and/or related retaliation, to ensure that individuals impacted receive information about their rights, support resources, and reporting options.
+Please know that faculty and responsible employees have a responsibility to inform the Title IX Office when made aware of incidents of sexual misconduct, dating and domestic violence, stalking, discrimination, harassment, and/or related retaliation, to ensure that individuals impacted receive information about their rights, support resources, and reporting options.

 ## Religious Holidays